10yard/dkafe/readme.md

 The scaling works perfectly with a 7:8 aspect vertically rotated screen.

 For my Windows system,  I was able to create a custom 7:8 aspect resoluton of 448x512 pixels with the Intel Graphics Driver.

-For Raspberry Pi,  you can use the available 640x480 resolution or create a custom resolution yourself using xrandr - `sudo apt-get xrandr`.
+For Raspberry Pi,  you should use 640x480 resolution and adjust the frontend display scale using xrandr.
+Refer to rpi_notes.

 The command line argument **-view "Pixel Aspect (7:8)"** can be used to override MAME's default 4:3 aspect.